-Certification Examination in Psychology: The Research Methods Examination (RME) in Psychology is part of the certification process for doctoral students in all of the psychology programs at Teachers College.
+Certification Examination in Psychology: The Research Methods Examination (RME) in Psychology is part of the certification process for doctoral students in psychology degree programs at Teachers College.
 The examination measures students' knowledge in statistics, measurement, and research design and is developed by the Research Methods Examination Committee.

-Qualifying Papers: All doctoral candidates in social-organizational psychology must submit two qualifying papers (Theory-based Empirical and Applied).
+Qualifying Papers: All doctoral candidates in the Social-Organizational Psychology Program must submit two qualifying papers (Theory-based/Empirical and Applied).
 The primary purposes of the qualifying papers are integrative, diagnostic, pedagogical, and evaluative.
 The qualifying papers are examples of the kind of work students will be doing as social-organizational psychologists.
 The papers provide an opportunity for the faculty to help develop and evaluate the student’s skills in an ongoing and iterative process.

 6.)
 The Dissertation

 The doctoral dissertation is a report of independently conducted research.
 In formulating and conducting this research, the student has available as consultants and advisors two or three members of the faculty.
 Students will need to register for dissertation‐related classes.
 There is a sequence of courses that vary with respect to course credit and fee.
 When actively working on the dissertation and meeting with one’s sponsor and/or committee, students are expected to register for ORLJ 7501 two semesters.
 This course is only offered for 1‐3 points and students can register for the minimum number of credits; it is offered for variable credit to accommodate the different needs of various students.
 Once the student has registered for two terms of ORLJ 7501, Ph.D. students are required to register for ORLJ 8900 for 0 credits and pay a fee for every semester until the term of the final defense when a student must enroll in TI8900, PhD Dissertation Defense.
 Please see the Office of Doctoral Studies for information regarding the fees.